 Menopause rears its ugly head on our heads, too!
 “I suggest investing in root concealer to fill in the hairline or spray on the scalp where hair is more sheer,” Mast says.
 “Another tip is to shorten up if you’re getting really thin.
 Better to have less that looks fuller than long strings of barely there hair.”
-Volumizing products can also help give more fullness, and hair color that more closely matches your skin tone can better conceal thinning and these natural hair loss remedies are worth a try.
+Volumizing products can also help give more fullness, and hair color that more closely matches your skin tone can better conceal thinning.

 Stay away from teeth-staining foods

 Another way to keep your teeth white is to avoid consuming things that leave their mark.
 Avoid “dark soda, red wine, coffee, tea, soy sauce, balsamic vinegar, and red sauce,” Dr. Rosen says.
 “The less someone consumes of these products the less stain that will form on your teeth.”
 Rinsing your mouth with water after, or drinking through a straw may help—but, straws also can cause mouth wrinkles, so that might not be the best option.

 Having others need you creates positive, rejuvenating feelings that reflect outwardly and there’s a rewarding volunteer option out there for everyone.
 “Research suggests that community service and compassion can act as a buffer against stressful life events, protecting you from its impact,” says Emma Seppala, PhD, science director of Stanford University’s Center for Compassion and Altruism Research and Education and author of The Happiness Track.